InDesign’s hidden gems: our top 5 for wrangling text

 We’ve boiled down our top 5 shortcuts related to text with the premise our team had to find them AMAZING and rarely discovered.

-1. Quick apply
+1. Quick Apply

 Style your text at lightning speed with quick apply – have your character and paragraph styles set up first, then you can quickly apply them to your selected text using command + enter.